 Helping your Child to be More Comfortable

 Parents usually know how to make their child comfortable.
 You know your child the best.
-Tell the members of the healthcare team if you think your child has pain and what has helped to make the pain better in the past.
+Tell the members of the healthcare team if you think your child has pain and what has helped to make it better in the past.

 Some ways that you can help your child feel more comfortable include: